ahuacate/pve-host/README.md

 ### 1.1.5.
 Proxmox VE OS Install - Final Steps

 The final step is to configure a basic network device.
-If you have multiple onboard ethernet LAN NIC devices, 10GbE ethernet or a multi port Intel PCIe LAN Card installed you must choose *only ONE device* to configure at this stage.
+If you have multiple onboard ethernet LAN NIC devices, 10GbE ethernet or a multi-port Intel PCIe LAN Card installed you must choose *only ONE device* to configure at this stage.

 If you have 10GbE ethernet, on a primary or secondary PVE host, then always select and configure the 10GbE device.

-If your PVE host has only 1GbE LAN NICs then you must choose the first ethernet device ID of either a onboard mainboard Intel NIC or if available the first device of your installed Intel PCIe LAN Card.
+If your PVE host has only 1GbE LAN NICs then you must choose the first ethernet device ID of either an onboard mainboard Intel NIC or if available the first device of your installed Intel PCIe LAN Card.
 Your decision is based on how many valid (Intel brand) ethernet devices are available ignoring all other brands if you can.
-For example, if you have a Intel I350-T4 PCIe x4 LAN Card 4x Port installed and 2x onboard **Realtek** NICs, always ignore the 2x **Realtek** devices from all selection criteria.
+For example, if you have an Intel I350-T4 PCIe x4 LAN Card 4x Port installed and 2x onboard **Realtek** NICs, always ignore the 2x **Realtek** devices from all selection criteria.
 Always use only Intel NICs whenever possible.

 Here's a table to help you understand your options: